Stephd91/FastAPI/README.md

 # Learn the basics about APIs, RDBMS, Docker & more : a small webapp

 <img src="app/static/images/Logo_Data_Engineering_101.png" width=50% height=50%>\
-This repository contains a FastAPI web application for anyone who wants to learn about how to create an  and training  📚.\
+This repository contains a FastAPI web application for anyone who wants to learn about how to create a REST API and training  📚.\
-The app is composed of a **FastAPI - SQLAlchemy - PostgreSQL** backend combined with a server side rendering **Jinja2** and a simple web **Uvicorn** web server.
-The API is containerized with **Docker**.\
+The app is composed of a backend **FastAPI - SQLAlchemy - PostgreSQL** combined with a server side rendering **Jinja2** and a simple web server **Uvicorn**.
+The API is containerized with **Docker** and works with a PostgreSQL database which may also be ran in another Docker container with the help of **Docker Compose**.\
 Here is the project's schema architecture :\
 ![Alt text](/project_architecture.png?raw=true "Project architecture")
 <!-- ![Schema Architecture](project_architecture.png) -->